Encoding

 The encode and flush algorithm, given a TextEncoderStream object encoder, runs these steps:

-1. If encoder’s pending high surrogate is non-null, then:
+1. If encoder’s leading surrogate is non-null:

 This is U+FFFD (�) in UTF-8 bytes.